 In addition to Band, Handbells, and Strings performing at the Holiday and Spring Concerts, students in Grade 5 are also involved in other performances as opportunities arise.
-Pianists are invited to perform in the Piano Potpourri, a recital of pianists of all proficiency levels in grades 4 and 5.
-Talented performers may be invited to perform for guests on Grandparents and Special Friends Day.
+Pianists are invited to perform in the Piano Potpourri, a recital of pianists of all proficiency levels in Grade 5.
 A handful of high-proficiency pianists are selected to be featured as soloists at the Spring Concert.
 Fifth graders are also selected for concert stage management, working in small groups to facilitate the concert performances.

 It is our tradition to annually train one Band student to conduct the Grade 5 Band’s year-end performances of the Star Spangled Banner (Spring Concert, Field Day, and Moving Up Day).

 We recommend that students rent instruments for the first year of study.
 After a year, students will generally know if they wish to continue.
 After the first year, students can either continue to rent or could consider purchasing an instrument if their interest is strong.